Battle of Dharmat: The charge of the Rajputs

-It was a little over two hours from sunrise, on 15 April 1658, when the rival hosts sighted each other.
-The battle began with the usual discharge of artillery, rockets, and muskets at long range.
-The distance gradually decreased, as Aurangzeb's army advanced slowly, keeping its regular formation.
-The Rajputs were soon engaged in a close hand-to-hand combat.
-The Rajputs densely packed within their narrow position, were severely galled by the barqandazes and archers of the princes’ army from front and flank, without being able to manoeuvre freely and give an effective reply.
-Their losses began to mount up every minute.
-The Rajput leaders of the Van-Mukund Singh Hada, Ratan Singh Rathor, Dayal Singh Jhala, Arjun Singh Gaur, Sujan Singh Sisodia and others, with their choicest clansmen, galloped forward.
-Shouting their war- cry of Ram Ram "they fell on the enemy like tigers, casting away all plan."
-The flood of Rajput charge first burst on Aurangzeb's artillery.
+The battle began approximately two hours before sunrise, on 15 April 1658, with the discharge of artillery, rockets, and muskets at long range.
+Aurangzeb's army advanced slowly, keeping its regular formation, and the Rajputs were soon engaged in a close hand-to-hand combat.
+The Rajputs, densely packed within their narrow position, were harried by the barqandazes (mercenary soldiers) and archers of the princes’ army from the front and flank, without being able to manoeuvre freely to give an effective reply, and began to take heavy losses.

+The Rajput leaders of the Vanguard- Mukund Singh Hada, Ratan Singh Rathor, Dayal Singh Jhala, Arjun Singh Gaur, Sujan Singh Sisodia and others, moved forward, leading a cavalry charge.
+Shouting their war- cry of Ram Ram, they "fell on the enemy like tigers, casting away all plan."
+The Rajput charge aimed to destroy Aurangzeb's artillery.

-The guns and muskets fired at point-blank range, woefully thinned their ranks, but so impetuous was their onset that it bore down all opposition.
-Murshid Quli Khan, the Chief of Artillery, was slain after a heroic resistance and his division was shaken; but the guns were not damaged.
+The guns and muskets fired at point-blank range, inflicting numerous casualties on the cavalry.
+The charge succeeded in killing Murshid Quli Khan, the Chief of Artillery, but failed to destroy the majority of the guns.